bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 - :guilabel:`Icon`
-  Choose an icon that represents the system that this REST client communicates with. |ivy| uses this icon as a decorator icon on REST client call process elements that reference this REST client.
+  Choose an icon that represents the system that this REST client communicates with.
+Axon Ivy uses this icon as a decorator icon on REST client call process elements that reference this REST client.

 - :guilabel:`Description`